sorenfidelis/turtlecoin-docs/guides/How-to-contribute-to-the-TurtleCoin-wiki.md

 You'll need git _(command line interface needed, none of the GUIs allows access to all the commands being used, it is a bit tedious typing the commands, however, they become second nature with enough edits.)_ and be able to push and pull from your repo.

-    TODO: Explain how to do that ^^ since that requires whole guides, that isn't be covered here.
+    TODO: Explain how to do that ^^ since that requires whole guides, that isn't covered here on this 1st go-around.

 Right now that you have access to git and can pull from/push to your repos on GitHub let's continue with how to create/update/re-arrange content for the TurtleCoin wiki.